NormFrenette/GatsbyBlog/content/blog/Looper/design-options/index.md

 The buffer circuit is  completely separate from the Looper - except that it is assembled on the same breadboard (see [parts list](/Looper/How-to-Build-it-parts-list/)).
 It uses a separate 9V battery and does not share the Looper power supply.

  In this option, The usb sound card is internal to the looper.
+Its mic and headphone female jacks are not accessible from outside the looper.

-The Buffer-ON switch turns on the buffer (applies battery voltage), sends the guitar input to the buffer and connects the output of the buffer to the mic input of the Raspberry Pi internally (Looper input).
-When this switch is off - the guitar input is connected directly to the mic input of the sound card.
+The Buffer-ON 3PDT switch turns on the buffer (applies battery voltage), sends the guitar input to the buffer and connects the output of the buffer to the mic input of the Raspberry Pi internally (Looper input).
+When this switch is off - the guitar input is connected directly to the mic input of the sound card (and the buffer/battery are off)

-The Buffer output is also sent out of the Looper pedal to a 1/4inch female jack.
+The Buffer output is made available outside of the Looper pedal to a 1/4inch female jack.

-> If the Raspbery Pi (Looper) is off or not powered at all, this allows the pedal to be used as a buffer.
-It could be used as a DI box to feed an iphone or a computer to interface with various music programs such as Garage Band.
+> If the Raspberry Pi (Looper) is off or not powered at all, this allows the pedal to be used as a buffer.
+It could be used as a DI box to feed into an iphone or a computer to interface with various music programs such as Garage Band.

-The mode switch also acts as a true bypass switch.
-When the looper is in run mode, the output of the RPi looper progam is sent to the pedal looper output jack (1.4 inch - female).
-When the looper is placed in edit mode, the guitar input is connected directly to the Looper output: this is true bypass (only wires).
+The mode switch acts as a true bypass switch.
+When the looper is in run mode, the output of the RPi Looper is sent to the pedal looper output jack (1.4 inch - female).
+When the looper is placed in edit (bypass) mode, the guitar input is connected directly to the Looper output: this is true bypass (only wires).
 This is useful if the Looper is part of a pedal chain.

 >Note: This version does not include a separate headphone jack.
-An adpater 3.5mm to 1/4" can be use to connect a headphone into the output.
-(A separate headphone jack could easily be added in parrallel to the 1/4" guitar output jack).
+An adapter 3.5mm to 1/4" can be use to connect a headphone into the output.
+(A separate headphone jack could easily be added in parallel to the 1/4" guitar output jack).

 ![Looper Integrated Option](./optionIntegrated2.png)